 Templed-out?
 You won’t have been the first person to have been overwhelmed by the number of Angkorian ruins to take in.
-Angkor Silk Farm is just one of the antidotes available to help balance out the historical with the contemporary — and it costs nothing at all to visit.
+Angkor Silk Farm is just one of the antidotes available to help balance out the historical with the contemporary — it costs nothing at all to visit and we found it surprisingly fascinating.

 At the farm you’ll have your own local guide assigned to you to show you around.
 You can see the mulberry trees growing on site that sustain the diet of the silk worm, the raw cocoons that are harvested and boiled, and the intricate processes of unwinding fibres, dyeing threads, and spinning and weaving them.
 It makes you appreciate why silk is no cheap commodity.
 Perhaps the most interesting part is seeing the myriad women weaving designs on the many looms.
 The tour takes around an hour and is educational and informative — it’s really more interesting than you might expect.